LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

     **Select Skill**: Select only the skill.
 The skill list displays all the skills available within your organization.
 If you know the skill name to route to, this one-step method is faster.

     {: .important}
-    It's atypical to have multiple bots associated with the same skill.
+    It's rare to have multiple bots associated with the same skill.
 However, if this is the case, be aware that the tool will start a conversation with the first bot that is found.

 3. Click **Start Conversation**.